Many children struggle at school—not because they aren’t capable, but because they don’t feel safe enough to learn.

 Some children find classrooms challenging because of:

-Even if the environment seems safe, their body may be telling them something different.
+Even when we know the environment is safe, their body may be telling them something different.

 How You Can Help